 HIS 202 AMERICAN HISTORY: 1877 TO PRESENT

 This course is a survey of U.S. history from 1877 to the present.
 This course includes political, social, economic, and intellectual developments during this period.
-(Prerequisites: RDG 100 or ESL 100.
-ENG 100 or ESL 110)
+(Prerequisites: RDG 100, ENG 100)

 HIS 213 HISTORY STUDY IN THE UNITED STATES